arslanstack/telegram_api/README.md

 # Telegram API Cloud Drive

 Utilize your Telegram account as a cloud drive by leveraging the Telegram API.
-Enjoy the following features:
+It includes following features:

 ## File Upload
 - Upload unlimited files, each with a size of up to 2GB.